bonitasoft/bonita-doc/md/actors.md

 See [Custom User Information in Bonita Portal](custom-user-information-in-bonita-bpm-portal.md)

-## Allowing anonymous users (6.x forms)

-If you use 6.x forms, you can configure a process to be started by an anonymous user.
-For example, on an e-commerce site, a new user can browse stock and save items to a cart, then register with the site if they want to save their cart for later or to buy something.
-This is known as supporting anonymous users.
-Anonymous users are always process initiators.

-To support anonymous users in a process report to the [6.x documentation page](http://documentation.bonitasoft.com/actors-859#Allowing%20anonymous%20users).

 ## Set the initiator

 The initiator is the user who starts a process instance.
 For a process that is started by a person, you must specify at least one actor to be the initiator.
 Any user who maps to this actor can then start a process instance.
 If a process is started automatically (for example on a schedule), it is not necessary to designate an initiator.